 In the New Testament, James writes,

 Do not be deceived, my beloved brothers.
 Every good gift and every perfect gift is from above, coming down from the Father of lights.
 (James 1:16–17)

 Every ounce of good in this world comes from God.
 Nothing can possibly be good unless it comes from God.
 A joyful Christian believes this truth.
 He banks his life — and his joy — on it.

 Calvin put it this way:

-it will not suffice simply to hold that there is one whom all ought to honor and adore, unless we are also persuaded that he is the fountain of every good, and that we must seek nothing elsewhere than in him. . . .
+It will not suffice simply to hold that there is one whom all ought to honor and adore, unless we are also persuaded that he is the fountain of every good, and that we must seek nothing elsewhere than in him. . . .
 For until men recognize that they owe everything to God, that they are nourished by his fatherly care, that he is the Author of their every good, that they should seek nothing beyond him — they will never yield him willing service.
 Nay, unless they establish their complete happiness in him, they will never give themselves truly and sincerely to him.
-(Institutes, I, 2, 1)
+(Institutes, 1.2.1)

 God is good.
 God alone is good.
 And all good comes from God.